Franklin89/Blog/input/posts/building-your-first-telegram-bot-with-asp-net-core.md

 ![image](/posts/images/botfather.jpg)

-Before you can communicate with the Telegram API and test your bot you need to register your bot obtain an Access Token from the @Botfather.
+Before you can communicate with the Telegram API and test your bot, you need to register your bot and obtain an Access Token from the @Botfather.
 Telegrams Botfather himself is a bot that helps you manage your bots and allows you to generate an access token.
 Make sure that the access token is kept as a secret.
 More on how to register your bot is described [here]( https://core.telegram.org/bots#6-botfather).

 ## How do bots work?